AliiMahmoud/Decentralized-replicated-data/README.md

 Decentralized-replicated-data
 ========
-peer to peer application.
+peer to peer application. <br />
-a poor implementataion using multicastsockets in java
+implemented using multicastsockets in java

 Installation
 ----